ldtalent/emmanuelo-vanilla-build-jquery/README.md

 # emmanuelo-vanilla-build-jquery
-### How to use vanilla JS to build a basic a cutome jQuery global function
+### How to use vanilla JS to build a basic a custom jQuery global function

 # Usage.